Tiger Woods toils to 6-over 78 in British Open grind

 The 46-year-old Woods said this week he has no idea how long he’ll be able to compete physically at the highest level because of his battered body.
 So it meant he couldn’t pass up the opportunity to play St. Andrews, perhaps for one last time on the stage where he won two of his three British Open titles.

+“This was always on the calendar, to hopefully be well enough to play it.
+And I am,” Woods said.
+“I just didn’t do a very good job of it.”

-That might explain the size of the cheers he received when walking onto the practice putting green beside the first tee, where he did some light stretches for his right leg, and then the first tee itself.
+There was sentimentality behind the loud cheers he received when walking onto the practice putting green beside the first tee, where he did some light stretches for his right leg, and then the first tee itself.

 Surely no other player ranked No. 996 has had such a reception.